novr1512/saudi_aqar_price_prediction/README.md

 The dataset represent the price of housing (Villa, Apartment, and chalet) in different city in Saudi Arabia

    - Number of features:    25 features/Columns
-   - Number of rows: Approx.: 2974 rows
+   - Number of rows:        2974 rows

-   - Names of columns with description and type:
+#### | Names of columns with description and type:

 | Columns     | Description                                                        |
 |-------------|:-------------:                                                     |